60+ Top Angular Interview Questions With Answers for 2025

 54. What is Change Detection, and how does the Change Detection Mechanism work?

 Change Detection in Angular is a mechanism that determines when and how to update the user interface based on changes in the application's data model.
 Angular uses a tree of change detectors to track changes in component properties and update the DOM accordingly.
-When a change occurs, Angular performs a process called change detection, which involves checking each component's properties for changes and updating the DOM if necessary.
-The change detection mechanism is responsible for keeping the UI in sync with the application's data.
+When a change occurs, Angular performs a change detection process, which involves checking each component's properties for changes and updating the DOM if necessary.
+The change detection mechanism keeps the UI in sync with the application's data.

 Learn the Ins & Outs of Software Development